 MYSTICAL VISION for organ was written in September 2007 and is dedicated to Serena Derrett, the wife of Paul Derrett, the recital organist and recording artist.
 It was also written for inclusion in the double CD that Paul recorded in October 2007 in the Metropolitan Cathedral, Liverpool.
 MYSTICAL VISION has no particular vision in mind, and the listener and performer can feel free to allow any particular interpretation to occur as a result of hearing or playing the piece.
 It opens with a slow, prayerful, meditative section leading directly into the middle section, a flowing cantabile melody with an accompaniment reminiscent of the music of Fauré or, perhaps more relevant, the pastoral sections of the music of Joseph Jongen, the Belgian organist and composer who lived in the first part of the 20th century.
 MYSTICAL VISION closes with a reprise of the opening, leading to a peaceful close in D major.

 The TRIO "Reflections of Thomas Hardy" was sketched in May/June 2007 and finally completed in May 2008.
 It came about partly as a result of conversations with Keir Francis (the composer's brother, who lives in Charminster, Dorset).
 The TRIO was also written for the pianist Duncan Honeybourne, who lives in Weymouth, and the piece is dedicated to Duncan and his friends who play other instruments with him in concerts together.
-The piece has not yet been performed, but it is hoped to schedule a performance sometime in 2009.
+The piece has not yet been performed, but it is hoped to schedule a performance presently.